Alan-Miller/sass/README.md

     }
   }
 ```
 Most of the time I recommend against nesting more than three or four levels deep.
+You don't have to perfectly mirror the structure of your HTML/JSX elements.
+Just nest enough to make your app modular, applying unique styles to the more deeply nested elements.
+If you nest too much, you'll find your styles break every time you make a little change to the structure of your HTML/JSX.

 ## Evaluation with "#{}"
 Sometimes you need Sass to evaluate a variable within a more complex style expression.
 For this, wrap the thing to be evaluated in ${}.
 Notice I used it below in the .mainSection height property.
 This way, CSS's calc() tool is not confused by the variable I put there because it is evaluated as a variable value.